Asia by A.F. Zürner, published by Petrus Schenk. c. 1700

 The Schenk Family

 Petrus Schenk (1660-1718), the founder of one of the best-known publishing firms of Amsterdam in the 18th century, was born in Elberfeld, Germany, in 1660.
-He went to Amsterdam where he became a pupil of the engraver Gerard Valck.
+He went to Amsterdam, where he became a pupil of the engraver Gerard Valck.
 On 19 Nov.
-1686, a privilegio was granted to Petrus Schenk and Gerard Valk for the manufacturing and selling of their prints.
-Schenk’s contribution to cartography dates from c.
+1686, a privilegio was granted to Petrus Schenk and Gerard Valk for the manufacturing and selling their prints—Schenk’s contribution to cartography dates from c.
 1695.
-In 1706 he moved to the Vijgendam in Amsterdam, ‘in Sanson’s Atlas’.
-After he died in 1718 his son, Leonardus Schenk, continued the art and print shop.
-The second son, Petrus II, settled in another famous house: ‘in Visscher’s Atlas’ where he continued the association with Gerard and Leonarus Valck.
+In 1706, he moved to the Vijgendam in Amsterdam, ‘in Sanson’s Atlas’.
+After he died in 1718, his son, Leonardus Schenk, continued the art and print shop.
+The second son, Petrus II (1693-1775), settled in another famous house: ‘in Visscher’s Atlas’, where he continued associating with Gerard and Leonarus Valck.

 The Schenk family produced general geographical atlases and special atlases.
-Apart from seventy original maps, several hundred are known with the name of Schenk, which were printed from plates obtained from Janssonius and Visscher.
-Schenk and Valck acquired all the plates of the Janssonius Heir’s Novus Atlas, Celestial atlas included.
+Apart from seventy original maps, several hundred are known as Schenk, printed from plates obtained from Janssonius and Visscher.
+Schenk and Valck acquired all the plates of the Janssonius Heir’s Novus Atlas, including the Celestial Atlas.
 Many of Janssonius’ plates were reworked and amended.

-The republishing of the maps from Janssonius’ Novus Atlas since c.
-1680 was followed by the engraving of new maps, copied from Sanson’s better and more modern maps.
+Republishing maps from Janssonius’ Novus Atlas since c.
+1680 was followed by engraving new maps copied from Sanson’s better and more modern maps.
 Petrus Schenk published these maps in his Atlas Contractus sive mapparum geographicarum Sansoniarum auctarum et correctum Nova Congeries, also called Atlas Minor.
 After 1719, Petrus Schenk II continued the Atlas Contractus.

 Apart from the globes, maps and atlases, Petrus Schenk II published many books.
-He was older men of the booksellers guild in 1733.
+In 1733, he was older men of the booksellers guild in 1733.

 Asiae in Tabula Geographica Delineatio.